joostone-ahn/sim-apdu-analyzer/README.md

 **© 2025 JUSEOK AHN &lt;ajs3013@lguplus.co.kr&gt; All rights reserved.**

-Built to support internal network validation, protocol inspection, and dual-SIM eSIM verification.
+Developed for internal analysis, SIM validation, and automation of diagnostic workflows.
-Useful for telecom engineers, QA testers, and researchers exploring APDU behavior on live networks.
+Applicable for QA teams, engineers, and researchers working with modern SIM/eSIM infrastructure.